laura-is-here/laura-is-here-hugo/content/posts/2019-11-12-dr-jekyll-and-mr-hugo.md

 ## Jekyll

-Jekyll was initially appealing to me due to its home in the realm of Ruby a language and environment with which I was already somewhat familiar, as well as its flexibility and accessibility for new users.
+Jekyll was initially appealing to me due to its home in the realm of Ruby, a language and environment with which I was already somewhat familiar, as well as its flexibility and accessibility for new users.

 Jekyll presented several immediate advantages to my work flow and build process: